git/git.github.io/rev_news/drafts/edition-113.md

 + [A Git story: Not so fun this time](https://blog.brachiosoft.com/en/posts/git/) on Brachiosoft Blog.
-The title refers to the ["Just for Fun"](https://www.amazon.com/Just-Fun-Story-Accidental-Revolutionary/dp/0066620732/) book, the 2001 autobiography of Linux kernel creator Linus Torvalds, and how Git origin story wasn't so much fun, at least for Linus.
+The title refers to the ["Just for Fun"](https://www.amazon.com/Just-Fun-Story-Accidental-Revolutionary/dp/0066620732/) book, the 2001 autobiography of Linux kernel creator Linus Torvalds, and how the Git origin story wasn't so much fun, at least for Linus.
   The article provides list of references.
-Includes new material not seen in earlier retelling of the Git history, like the ones linked in [Git Rev News Edition #2](https://git.github.io/rev_news/2015/04/05/edition-2/) (on 10 years of Git), [Edition #52](https://git.github.io/rev_news/2019/06/28/edition-52/), [Edition #62](https://git.github.io/rev_news/2020/04/23/edition-62/) (on 15 years of Git),
+Includes new material not seen in earlier retellings of the Git history, like the ones linked in [Git Rev News Edition #2](https://git.github.io/rev_news/2015/04/05/edition-2/) (on 10 years of Git), [Edition #52](https://git.github.io/rev_news/2019/06/28/edition-52/), [Edition #62](https://git.github.io/rev_news/2020/04/23/edition-62/) (on 15 years of Git),